RedHatInsights/insights-ansible-playbook-verifier/SPECIFICATION.md

 # This playbook demonstrates how serialization happens for various unicode
 # characters, such as emojis.
 ---
-- name: The legend says one day Unicode will just work
+- name: Playbook with various Unicode characters
   hosts: localhost
   become: yes
   vars: